March 5th 2023

 Legacy forests play a crucial role in protecting water quality.
 Trees in these forests act as natural filters, removing pollutants and contaminants from the water before it reaches streams, rivers, and lakes.
 They also help to prevent soil erosion and sedimentation, which can clog water sources and decrease their quality.
 Additionally, the root systems of trees in legacy forests help to regulate water flow and reduce the risk of flooding.
 Cutting down this forest would impact the quality of water sources in the area.

 Before and after comparison.
 Drag and slide the green bar to see the change.
-Logging has started in the Aldwell legacy forest (second image taken on 3/21/23).
-This will be updated as logging continues.
+Logging has now completed in the Aldwell legacy forest (second image taken on 5/11/23).

 Recreation and Impact on Small Businesses